-a.
-The Government currently has, or may enter into, contracts with one or more of the following companies, the primary purpose of which is to furnish independent and impartial advice or technical assistance directly to the Government in support of the Government's management and oversight of a program or effort.
-These companies (hereafter referred to as support contractors), are obligated by the terms of the Customer's Support Contractor Corporate Non- Disclosure Agreement, incorporated into their respective contracts, and/or by separate nondisclosure, confidentiality, proprietary information, or similar agreements to safeguard the sensitive and proprietary information of other contractors, subcontractors, suppliers, and vendors to which they have access.
+(a) The Government currently has, or may enter into, contracts with one or more companies, the primary purpose of which is to furnish independent and impartial advice or technical assistance directly to the Government in support of the Government's management and oversight of a program or effort.
+These companies (hereafter referred to as support contractors), are obligated by the terms of clause CI 209-8, Support Contractor Corporate Non-Disclosure Agreement, incorporated into their respective contracts, and/or by separate non- disclosure, confidentiality, proprietary information, or similar agreements to safeguard the sensitive and proprietary information of other contractors, subcontractors, suppliers, and vendors to which they have access.

-Vencore, Inc. SAIC; Trisept, Mantech/Welkin; Engility/Tasc; G&K; Alphacon; MDL Technical Solutions; Henry M. Woodruff Consulting; Torger Totusek - Independent Consultant; Intelligent Acquisition Solutions, Inc.; Airln Technologies, Inc.; New Harbor Consulting, LLC; M2 Professional Services, LLC; Sigma Consulting, Inc.; Edward A. Serine; Aerospace b.
-In the performance of this contract, the contractor agrees to cooperate with the companies listed above.
+(b) (In the performance of this contract, the contractor agrees to cooperate with companies as directed by Buyer.
 Cooperation includes, but is not limited to, allowing the listed support contractors to attend meetings; observe technical activities; discuss with the contractor technical matters related to this program at meetings or otherwise; and access contractor integrated data environments and facilities used in the performance of the contract.

-c.
-The contractor must provide the support contractors access to data such as, but not limited to, design and development analyses; test data, procedures, and results; research, development, and planning data; parts, equipment, and process specifications; testing and test equipment specifications; quality control procedures; manufacturing and assembly procedures; schedule and milestone data; and other contract data.
+(c) The contractor must provide the support contractors access to data such as, but not limited to, design and development analyses; test data, procedures, and results; research, development, and planning data; parts, equipment, and process specifications; testing and test equipment specifications; quality control procedures; manufacturing and assembly procedures; schedule and milestone data; and other contract data.
 To fulfill contractual requirements to the Government, support contractors engaged in general systems engineering and integration efforts and technical support are normally authorized access to information pertaining to this contract.
 Exceptions, such as when the contractor seeks to restrict access to contractor trade secrets, will be handled on a case-by-case basis.
-If the contractor seeks to limit distribution of data to Buyer or Government personnel only, the contractor must submit this request in writing to Buyer.
+If the contractor seeks to limit distribution of data to Government personnel only, the contractor must submit this request in writing to the Contracting Officer.

-d.
-The contractor further agrees to include in all subcontracts, except for those to provide only commercial and/or nondevelopmental items, a clause requiring the subcontractor and succeeding levels of subcontractors to comply with the response and access provisions of paragraph (b) above, subject to coordination with the contractor.
+(d) The contractor further agrees to include in all subcontracts, except for those to provide only commercial and/or non-developmental items, a clause requiring the subcontractor and succeeding levels of subcontractors to comply with the response and access provisions of paragraph (b) above, subject to coordination with the contractor.
 This clause does not relieve the contractor of the responsibility to manage the subcontracts effectively and efficiently, nor is it intended to establish privity of contract between the Government or support contractors and such subcontractors.

-e.
 The contractor and its subcontractors are not required to take contractual direction from support contractors.

+(e) The contractor and its subcontractors are not required to take contractual direction from support contractors.

-f.
-Clauses CI.227-005, Limitations on the Use or Disclosure of Government-Furnished Information Marked with Restrictive Legends, and the Customer's Support Contractor Corporate Non- Disclosure Agreement, which will be incorporated into all CUSTOMER support contracts, require the support contractors to protect data and software related to this contract, and prohibit them from using such data for any purpose other than performance of the support contract.
+(f) Clauses CI 227-5, Limitations on the Use or Disclosure of Government-Furnished Information Marked with Restrictive Legends, and CI 209-8, which will be incorporated into all Buyer's customer support contracts, require the support contractors to protect data and software related to this contract, and prohibit them from using such data for any purpose other than performance of the support contract.